Coronavirus Email Scam – Beware of Phishing emails, Malware, Fake Alerts, Spoof Websites, and Cyberthreats

 The email scam targets people in Australia, Austria, Barbados, Germany, Hong Kong, Japan, Malaysia, Singapore, Spain, Switzerland, the United Arab Emirates, the United Kingdom and the United States.
 The malware primarily targets people in Japan.
 It is expected that the number of cyber threats, emails scams, and malware attacks will increase over time as the Coronavirus spreads further.

-It’s common for hackers and scammers to use global news events, holidays, natural disasters, and health crisis are all commonly used in phishing email attacks and malware campaigns.
+It’s common for hackers and scammers to use global news events, holidays, natural disasters, and health crises are all commonly used in phishing email attacks and malware campaigns.
 Unfortunately, opportunistic hackers also spoof donation websites in hopes of scamming money from donors who are trying to help people in need.
 Quality antivirus software can screen from malicious files and links.
 It can also be used to remove malware.
 Using a virtual private network (VPN) can prevent your credentials from being stolen by hackers.

 Coronavirus Themed Malicious Files

 According to cyber security research firm Kaspersky Lab malicious pdf, mp4, and docx files are circulating disguised as information relating to the novel Coronavirus.
-According to Kaspersky, “The file names imply that they include virus protection instructions, current threat developments and even virus detection techniques.”
+According to Kaspersky, “The file names imply that they include virus protection instructions, current threat developments, and even virus detection techniques.”
 However, downloading the files launches a malware attack instead.

 Coronavirus Themed Malware Attacks

 A malware attack launched from an email scam delivers Emotet malware and botnet cyber attacks via large volume spam emails.
-The emails primarily target Japan and contain messaging about new reported cases of Coronavirus.
+The emails primarily target Japan and contain messaging about newly reported cases of Coronavirus.
 The email urges the reader to open the attachment to read an important virus-related message and get helpful information.

 What is Emotet Malware?

 Emotet is a banking malware than can be used to download other malware to infected devices.
 It was designed to steal banking credentials for banking fraud.
 TA542 has used Emotet for banking fraud campaigns targeting banks in Germany, Austria, and Switzerland.
-The latest version of Emotet now uses third-party malwares to carry out its work.
+The latest version of Emotet now uses third-party malware to carry out its work.

 Emotet malware steals login credentials from web browsers and email clients.
 The malware can also steal the subject, body, sender’s name, recipient’s name and email address.
 It infects more devices by sending spam emails and forwarding itself to email contacts from an infected device.
 That’s why it is important to use a unique password for every online account.